NjivaAndriamanga/resmobilys/README.md

 ## 🤝 Contributing and Support

-We welcome community involvement to improve and extend the **ResMobiLys pipeline**.
+We welcome community involvement to improve and extend the **ResMobilYys pipeline**.
 Please follow the guidelines below if you wish to contribute, report issues, or request support.

 ---